 Giving up, Cleaning up, Making up, and Keeping up

-The 12 Steps are a therapy programme which can assist alcoholics and drug addicts to live a full and meaningful life without the use of drugs and alcohol.
+The 12 Steps are a therapy programme that can assist alcoholics and drug addicts to live a full and meaningful life without the use of drugs and alcohol.

-- Steps 1 to 3 are about accepting powerlessness and “Giving up” the alcohol and drugs.
+- Steps 1 to 3 are about accepting powerlessness and “Giving up” alcohol and drugs.

 - Steps 4 to 7 are about searching your past and “Cleaning up” your life.